Working at the Ministry for the Environment

 People are at the heart of what we do, because without people walking alongside us, we can’t make the changes we need for the good of the environment and for long-term prosperity.
 Strong partnerships, particularly with Māori and iwi, underpin our ability to succeed.

 In the same way that we aspire to make Aotearoa New Zealand the most liveable place in the world, we also aspire to be a fantastic place to work.
 Our people are passionate about the work we do and the difference we can make.
-Our Gallup employee engagement scored 3.99 (out of a total possible score of 5) in 2016.
-We want to make that even better.
 We know that when all of us are well aligned and working together at our best that makes for better results for the environment and those we work with.

 What our people say: